All Episodes

 But she said she's been always for it.

-She said she'd always been in the camp supporting gay marriage.
+In addition to this thing, she said she'd always been in the camp supporting gay marriage, just like Obama wants you to believe.

-But none of these people were for gay marriage Until what, three, four years ago.
+But none of these people were for gay marriage until, what, three, four years ago?

 None of them, every damn one of them, when they were running for office prior to 2012, were opposed to gay marriage, including Mrs. Clinton.

-Mrs. Clinton, it feels like there's a lot of young people like me who are very passionate supporters of Bernie Sanders, and I just don't see the same enthusiasm from younger people for you.
+Question: Mrs. Clinton, it feels like there's a lot of young people like me who are very passionate supporters of Bernie Sanders, and I just don't see the same enthusiasm from younger people for you.

 In fact, I've heard from quite a few people my age that they think you're dishonest.